‘Dragon Ball Super’ Episode 106 Recap & Review: Tien’s Swan Song Disappoints, But Humor Saves Episode

 In a lot of ways, Dragon Ball Super Episode 106 is pretty funny.
 Not that it was full of gags and classic DB-style low-brow humor; the episode was actually pretty serious.
 Nevertheless, longtime fans of the highly acclaimed anime series could easily appreciate the tidbits of fan humor that was added onto the recently aired episode.
 Overall, however, DBS Episode 106 proved to be a pretty enjoyable ride, despite having an unsatisfying climax.

 The episode opened pretty much where last week’s episode left off.
-This time, however, the Universe 7 team had to deal with an invisible sniper that was nigh-impossible to trace.
+This time, however, the Universe 7 team had to deal with an invisible sniper that was nigh impossible to trace.
 The unknown warrior was given some pretty cool moments, such as maiming Piccolo multiple times and shooting Vegeta.
 Dr. Rota of Universe 6 practically became the sacrificial lamb to the dangerous sniper, getting shot immediately just as he was about to start introducing himself.

 The Universe 7 fighters attempted to counter the sniper’s attack, but despite their best efforts, they were still targeted accurately.
 A number of shots later, and with Gohan and Piccolo practically playing fort while hiding from sniper fire, Goku, Vegeta, and Tienshinhan decided to end the sniper threat once and for all, as stated by noted DBS fan-translator Todd Blankenship.

-Unfortunately for the U7 fighters, it turns out that there were actually two snipers working together; one pulling the trigger and another augmenting the shots.
+Unfortunately for the U7 fighters, it turns out that there were actually two snipers working together: one pulling the trigger and another augmenting the shots.
 Interestingly, Tien ended up being the one who was tasked to take out the real sniper.
 In order to pull this off, Tien used his classic doppelganger technique, which literally split him into four.

 おはようございます！